ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 You may then select an existing key pair or create a new key pair.
 When an existing key pair is selected, confirm in the dialog the check box *I acknowledge...*.
 To finally start, click **Launch Instances**.

 ![Select key pair](./images/select_existing_key.png "Select an existing key pair or create a new key pair")

-## Launch via Command Line Script {#script}

-The second way to launch the Arm Orta AMI is using a command line script.

-The script will be provided in GitHub at (location to be determined).

 # Connect to the EC2 Instance {#connect}